studla/RYUTO/README.md

 Lemon needs to be linked to CLP if you want to provide those libraries yourself.
 If installed to a non-standard path, add with --with-clp=/path/to/your/clp --with-lemon=/path/to/your/lemon and build the project manually.

+# Additional Scripts

+You can find  our in-house scripts to create simulated samples and to use Ryuto counts for DESEQ2 in a seperate repository [here](https://github.com/TGatter/RyutoUsefulBits).

 # Testdata